OriolEscSerr/introduction-embedded-systems/module_1/README.md

-# Module 1 – Embedded Systems Development Components
+# Module 1 – Embedded System Development Components

 This folder contains my work for **Module 1** of the *Introduction to Embedded Systems Software and Development Environments* course offered by the University of Colorado Boulder.